wenqian-zhao/DSC180A_Project/README.md

 Group project for DSC Capstone

-The ultimate goal by the end of fall quarter is to replicate the result from the work *Recursive partitioning for heterogeneous causal effects*.
+The ultimate goal by the end of fall quarter is to replicate the results in the work *Recursive partitioning for heterogeneous causal effects*.

 Group member: